polytypic/Recalled/Docs/LogArch.md

 files.
 The add entries are stored sequentially in the add log file.
 Every add entry can therefore be implicitly given a sequence number.
 The remove log then simply contains integer sequence numbers referring to removed add entries.
-When Recalled reconstructs the log, the log file containing remove entries is sorted, and when the add entries are processed sequentially, the sorted list of removed indices can be consulted very efficiently.
+When Recalled reads an existing log, the log file containing remove entries is first sorted, and when the add entries are then processed sequentially, the sorted list of removed indices can be consulted very efficiently.

 Even with this organization it may still take a lot of time to process all the entries.
 Therefore Recalled performs reconstruction in a separate thread and